Language and Learning Seminar Course (LLS1000) Course Time for 2022/23:

 Enrollment is through permission of the instructor.
-This means that interested students need to connect with their counsellor through Disability Services.
+This means that interested students need to connect with their counsellor through Student Accessibility Services.

 There are 3 main content modules.

-Students are provided with a theoretical overview of the etiology of a variety of disabilities including but not limited to Learning Disabilities (LDs), Attention Deficit Hyper Activity Disorder (ADHD), Autism Spectrum Disorders (ASDs), Mental Health Disabilities (Depression, Anxiety, Schizophrenia), and Sensory Disabilities (specifically students who are deaf, deafened, hard of hearing).
+Students are provided with a theoretical overview of the etiology of a variety of disabilities including but not limited to Learning Disabilities (LDs), Attention Deficit Hyper Activity Disorder (ADHD), Autism Spectrum Disorder (ASD), Mental Health Disabilities (Depression, Anxiety, Schizophrenia), and Sensory Disabilities (specifically students who are deaf, deafened, hard of hearing).

 We will explore their common academic and social manifestations.
 Current support models as well as different models of disability are reviewed.